canjs/can-component/docs/component.md

 ### Lifecycle Hooks

-Mainly used to set up special bindings, [can-component/connectedCallback] is defined on the viewModel and is called automatically when a component is inserted into the dom.
-When writing tests, since `connectedCallback` is on the viewModel, it can be called manually to to reduce complexity of tests that would otherwise need the full component to be initialized and inserted into the/a DOM.
-For that reason, `connectedCallback` is prefered to using `inserted` in [can-component::events events].
+Mainly used to set up special bindings, [can-component/connectedCallback] is defined on the viewModel and is called automatically when a component is inserted into the DOM.
+When writing tests, since `connectedCallback` is on the viewModel, it can be called manually to reduce complexity of tests that would otherwise need the full component to be initialized and inserted into the/a DOM.
+For that reason, `connectedCallback` is preferred to using `inserted` in [can-component::events events].

 The following example listens to changes on the `name` property and counts them in the `nameChanged` property: